SwaggyPinguin/vscode-theme/README.md

-This is a soft yellow ligth theme for vscode
+This is a soft yellow light theme for vscode